mc-t4d/imageprocessing/README.md

 2. **Navigate to the Package Directory**

-Change to the directory containing the `setup.py` file.
+Make sure you are in the directory containing the `setup.py` file this should be in the base folder of the cloned repo.
 This file contains the package metadata and dependencies needed for installation.
-Run the following command in your terminal:
+Run the following command in your terminal if you are not already in the base folder:

-    cd mcimageprocessing
+    cd imageprocessing

 3. **Install the Package**

 Use `pip` to install the package.
 Run the following command to install the package along with its dependencies:

-    pip install
+    pip install .

 If you prefer to install the package in "editable" mode (useful for development purposes), where changes to the source code will immediately affect the installed package, use the following command: